graphile/operation-hooks/README.md

 - Must accept one JSON or JSONB argument, which represents the `args` value passed to the mutation (this is JSON/JSONB to allow us to exactly represent what PostGraphile received, including representing missing keys/etc)
-- Must return either `VOID` or an array of the `operationMessageIdentifier` type defined above.
+- Must return either `VOID` or, if `--operation-message-identifier` is specified, an array of the specified type
 - Must be either `VOLATILE` (default) or `STABLE` (note: can only be `STABLE` if it does not return `VOID`)